Nobrac/ADPU-Analyzer/README.md

 README.md                 this file
 LICENSE                   MIT
-ADPU-Analyzer.ps1         the whole tool (single file, read-only) screenshots/              images used in this README
+ADPU-Analyzer.ps1         the whole tool (single file, read-only) screenshots/              image used in this README
 ```

 ## License